BUYING NIGERIAN DWARF GOATS

 As these are a relatively new breed in Australia, pricing is subject to change so contact us to find out more.

 We cannot be responsible for the health of an animal once it has left our care, and due to strict bio-security, animals cannot return to our property once collected.
-A vet health check and/or pregnancy test can be arranged for any stud animals (at buyer expense) prior to collection.
+A vet health check can be arranged for any stud animals (at buyer expense) prior to collection.
 We recomend buyers consider Elders or CGU for insurance of breeding stock.